NguyenPhuDuc307/mvvm-design-pattern/README.md

 - Implement MVVM design pattern (Model-View-ViewModel), combined use AutoMapper to automatically map models.

-Before coming to this guide, please refer to [Seed the database an ASP.NET Core MVC application](https://github.com/NguyenPhuDuc307/seed-the-database).
+Before coming to this guide, please refer to [Part 4: Seed the database an ASP.NET Core MVC application](https://github.com/NguyenPhuDuc307/seed-the-database).

 ## What is MVVM pattern?